Asbestos in the Home

 - Always seek advice before thinking of removing asbestos and follow the basic rules below if carrying out asbestos cement removal work.
 Do not attempt to remove asbestos lagging, spray coatings or large areas of Insulation Board by yourself as these materials can only be safely removed by a licensed contractor.

 - Sometimes it will be necessary to take a sample, for example to identify the type of asbestos.
-This will cost £75 for the first sample and £25 for each extra one.
+You will need to contact a licensed asbestos contractor for further information on this matter.

 Asbestos cement can be safely removed by remembering these basic rules:-

 - Prepare the work area - remove any unnecessary items, cover the floor and surfaces with disposable polythene sheeting.

 - Wear protective clothing- disposable overall with hood, disposable paper face mask (for use with asbestos) and rubber or disposable gloves.

 - Damp down - use a plant sprayer or hosepipe but don't soak the area as this will make cleaning up more difficult.

 - Remove the asbestos without breaking it up, wrap in polythene sheeting or bags and seal with tape.

 - Visually inspect the area and clear up any debris by hand - wipe down with disposable damp clothes.
 Never use a vacuum cleaner as this will just spread dust around.